jitsi/handbook/docs/devops-guide/quickstart.md

 If all worked as expected, you should see:
 `meet.example.org`

-### For Ubuntu 18.04, add Prosody package repository
+### Add the Prosody package repository

-This will add the Prosody repository so that Prosody .11 will be installed, which is necessary for features including the lobby feature.
+This will add the Prosody repository so that an up to date Prosody is installed, which is necessary for features including the lobby feature.

 ```sh
 echo deb http://packages.prosody.im/debian $(lsb_release -sc) main | sudo tee -a /etc/apt/sources.list